mizuno-group/2023/ChiralityMisunderstanding/README.md

-# Investigation of chemical structure recognition by encoder-decoder models in learning progress
+# Difficulty in learning chirality for Transformer fed with SMILES

 ***